Trigger fingerDigital stenosing tenosynovitis; Trigger digit; Trigger finger release; Locked finger; Digital flexor tenosynovitis

 - Do work or activities that require repeated gripping of their hands

 Trigger finger is diagnosed by medical history and a physical exam.
 Trigger finger usually does not require x-rays or lab tests.
+You can have more than one trigger finger and it can develop in both hands.

 Treating Trigger Finger Without Surgery